erikologic/u-at-proto/README.md

 # Your UAT AT environment

-This project provides a complete UAT (User Acceptance Testing) environment for the AT Protocol ecosystem.
-It sets up a full ATProtocol network including PLC directory, Personal Data Server (PDS), and Relay services, accessible through Tailscale for secure networking.
+This project provides a complete UAT environment for the AT Protocol ecosystem.

 ## Credits